lighthouse-labs/scheduler-api/README.md

 ## Seeding

-Run a the development server with `npm start` in the Host environment.
-We are only using vagrant for `psql` this week.
+Run a the development server with `npm start` in the Vagrant environment.

 Both of these achieve the same result.